 • The Mayor and Board created a working committee to coordinate the overall process of developing the Village's police reform plan.
-The representation of the committee was drawn from the community but included engaged residents, leaders of local houses of worship as well as representatives from the Ossining Police Department (OPD).
+The representation of the committee was drawn from the community but included engaged residents, faith-based members as well as representatives from the Ossining Police Department (OPD).
 A list of representatives of the working committee is at the conclusion of this Introduction and Summary section.

-The Village reached out to consulting firms to assist with the facilitation of a public outreach process and the development of its police reform plan.
+• The Village reached out to consulting firms to assist with the facilitation of a public outreach process and the development of their police reform plan.
 The Matrix Consulting Group was selected in October and the process was initiated in late October.